 Principle of Operation For a detailed description of the functions of each control panel component, see Section 6.
-"Clean/Off/Ice", "Start" and "Stop" switches located in the control panel of the freezing unit control operation of the machine.
-Automatic operation can be controlled by an optional ice bin thermostat, which will automatically stop and start the ice maker by the level of the ice in the storage bin (NOTE: See FIGURE 3-11, "Ice Bin Thermostat Location" for instructions on installation of the control sensor of the ice bin thermostat(s)).
+Operation of the machine is controlled by "Clean/Off/Ice", "Start" and "Stop" switches located in the control panel of the freezing unit.
+Automatic operation can be controlled by an optional ice bin thermostat which will automatically stop and start the ice maker by the level of the ice in the storage bin (NOTE: See FIGURE 3-8, "Ice Bin Thermostat Location" for instructions on installation of the control sensor of the ice bin thermostat(s)).
 The type ice produced (cylinder or crushed) is determined by how the machine cutter is set-up (cylinder is standard, crushed or automatic is optional).
 The control wiring is arranged so that the unit will stop only upon the completion of a thawing period whether by action of the "Clean/Off/Ice" switch in the "Off" position or the ice bin thermostat.